jbeuckm/TitaniumDrupalAdapter/README.md

 # Jasmine

 The included spec is intended to be run with TiShadow and Jasmine.
 To make it work, copy the spec into your root spec/ folder and set your service endpoint to "api".
+Edit `drupal_spec.js" to point to the `drupal` module location and the absolute url your server/api endpoint.